 If lower-than-normal storage tank levels do occur, the water pressure in some parts of the city could be reduced, Collingwood said.

 Several other Berkshire communities with municipal water supplies say their reservoirs are at expected levels for mid-July, despite double or triple use of water during the past couple of weeks.
-However, a continued lack of precipitation may force those towns to issue water use restrictions.

 "We’re pretty full now, but our water supply will drop quickly if it doesn’t rain as the brooks feeding our reservoirs have dried up," said Lenox Public Works Super intendent Jeff Vincent.